linguoliang/learning/ReadMe.md

 # About learning

-Codes I wrote when I was learning things.
+Codes and notes I wrote when I was learning things.